Random Tier List Generator

 Tips and notes

-- The random layout is meant as a conversation starter: drag the debate from there, defending or attacking each placement.
+• The random layout is meant as a conversation starter: debate the placements from there, defending or attacking each item.

-- Because the shuffle is uniform, running it many times will spread any single item roughly evenly across all tiers over the long run.
+• Because the shuffle is uniform, running it many times will spread any single item roughly evenly across all tiers over the long run — no item is stuck in F.